Jim Poole (pitcher)

-James Richard Poole (born April 28, 1966) is a former pitcher in Major League Baseball (MLB) who was a relief pitcher from 1990 through 2000.
-He is most notable for having appeared in the 1995 World Series with the Cleveland Indians.
+James Richard Poole (April 28, 1966 – October 6, 2023) was an American pitcher in Major League Baseball (MLB) who was a relief pitcher from 1990 through 2000.
+He appeared in the 1995 World Series with the Cleveland Indians.
+He was a member of the United States national team which won the silver medal in Baseball at the 1987 Pan American Games and was inducted into the Georgia Tech Sports Hall of Fame in 1997.

-Poole pitched for the Georgia Tech baseball team from 1985–1988, and attended La Salle College High School in Wyndmoor, Pennsylvania.
+Early life

+James Richard Poole was born on April 28, 1966, in Rochester, New York.
+He attended La Salle College High School in Wyndmoor, Pennsylvania, then pitched for the Georgia Tech baseball team from 1985 to 1988.
+Playing for Georgia Tech, he was part of the team which won four consecutive Atlantic Coast Conference baseball tournament championships.
+During four seasons, he pitched in 120 games, struck out 263 batters in 188 innings, and set the team's record for career saves with 22.
+He was named all-Atlantic Coast Conference honors his last two seasons.

+Poole was a member of the United States national baseball team which won the silver medal in Baseball at the 1987 Pan American Games.
+He was drafted by the Los Angeles Dodgers in the 34th round of the 1987 Major League Baseball draft.

+Career

+Poole played three seasons of minor league baseball with the Dodgers' farm system, including the Vero Beach Dodgers from 1988 to 1989, the Bakersfield Dodgers in 1989, and the San Antonio Missions in 1990.

-He was traded from the Los Angeles Dodgers to the Texas Rangers for minor-league pitchers Steve Allen and David Lynch and cash on December 29.
+Poole was traded from the Los Angeles Dodgers to the Texas Rangers for minor-league pitchers Steve Allen and David Lynch and cash on December 29.
 1990.
-He was designated for assignment by the Rangers on May 26, 1991 and claimed off waivers by the Baltimore Orioles five days later on May 31.
+He was designated for assignment by the Rangers on May 26, 1991, and claimed off waivers by the Baltimore Orioles five days later on May 31.
 He was the final Orioles winning pitcher at Memorial Stadium in a 7–3 victory over the Detroit Tigers in the penultimate MLB game ever at that ballpark on October 5, 1991.
-He became a free agent for the first time when the Orioles declined to offer him a contract on December 23, 1994 amid a players strike.
+He became a free agent for the first time when the Orioles declined to offer him a contract on December 23, 1994, amid a players strike.
 He had been the Orioles' alternate players representative and a member of the Major League Baseball Players Association's pension committee.